D2klaas/Godot-4-VectorFieldNavigation/addons/VectorFieldNavigation/docs/DOCUMENTATION.md

 * `blur_fade( f:float )`\
-  **not implemented yet**
+  blurs the neighbouring fields and\
-  fades every value in the field, multiplys the value by f\
+  fades every value in the field, multiplys the value by f
-  blurs the neighbouring fields

 ### VFNConnection